 Two models have been developed concerning the influence of stress in professional life.
 They describe the connection between stress factors in professional life and the risk of cardiovascular diseases.

 The job demand-control model

-A person’s workload can be described in the demand-control model in terms of two dimensions:
+A person’s workload can be described in the demand-control model in terms of 2 dimensions:

 - The amount and character of the demand

 Strong social support can serve as a stress buffer and compensate for high workloads.